 You can provide information to the Children’s Commissioner and discuss concerns you may have without having to make a complaint.

-The Children’s Commissioner does not deal with any matter that involves the immediate safety or well-being of a child is at risk you must contact Territory Families child protection hotline on 1800 700 250 and make a notification.
+The Children’s Commissioner does not deal with any matter that involves the immediate safety or well-being of a child.
+If a child is at risk you must contact Territory Families child protection hotline on 1800 700 250 and make a notification.

-If your approach is beyond the Children’s Commissioner’s jurisdiction, information you will be given information to assist you to access the most relevant body or agency to address your concerns.
+If your approach is beyond the Children’s Commissioner’s jurisdiction you will be given information to assist you to access the most relevant body or agency to address your concerns.

 A complaint is an approach that meets the grounds for a complaint [section 23 of the Act].